The hazardous waste manifest system is designed to track hazardous waste from generation to disposal.

 What Training Is Required to Sign a Hazardous Waste Manifest?

-The training requirements for hazardous materials employees are defined in the DOT Hazardous Materials Regulations at 49 CFR Part 172, Subpart H. These regulations specify training requirements for general awareness/familiarization, function-specific training, and safety training.
+The training requirements for hazardous materials employees are defined in the DOT Hazardous Materials Regulations at 49 CFR Part 172, Subpart H. These regulations specify training requirements for general awareness and familiarization, function-specific training, and safety training.
 The training must occur within 90 days of employment for new employees and be repeated every three years.

-There is additstatus (determined by the amount of hazardous waste generated each month), training could include complying with the emergeional training as specified by the Subtitle C of the Resource, Conservation and Recovery Act (RCRA).
-Depending on one’s generator ncy preparedness and personnel training requirements.
+There is additional training as specified by the Subtitle C of the Resource, Conservation and Recovery Act (RCRA).
+Depending on one’s generator status (determined by the amount of hazardous waste generated each month), training could include complying with the emergency preparedness and personnel training requirements.

 Who Can Sign a Hazardous Waste Manifest?

-The person signing the manifest should have first-hand knowledge of the information included on the manifest and the regulations that apply to the waste being transported under the manifest.
+The person signing the manifest should have first-hand knowledge of the information included on it and the regulations that apply to the waste being transported under it.
 The generator must certify that the materials are properly classified, described, packaged, marked, and labeled, and in proper condition for transporting.
 In some situations, the signatory could be held personally liable if there are significant discrepancies on the manifest.

 What Are E-Manifests?

-In 2018 the EPA launched the e-manifest system, a national system for electronically transmitting tracking forms for hazardous waste shipments.
-The EPA strongly encourages all generators, transporters, and disposal facilities to fully adopt to the electronic manifesting system.
+In 2018 the EPA launched the e-Manifest system, a national system for electronically transmitting tracking forms for hazardous waste shipments.
+The EPA strongly encourages all generators, transporters, and disposal facilities to fully adopt the electronic manifesting system.
+Depending on a facility's generator status, they may be required to utilize the e-Manifest system at a minimum to access final manifest copies.
+The EPA offers more information about e-Manifest registration.

-Learn more about Stericycle’s solutions for pharmaceutical and hazardous waste disposal.
+Learn more about Stericycle’s solutions for hazardous pharmaceutical and hazardous waste disposal.